adarsh200496/Particle-Simulation/README.md

 - On canvas, your "submission" will just be the name of your repository.

-- The TA will submit your `bash.pbs` script to verify your code.
+- The TA will submit your `data.pbs` script to verify your code.